 Personalization and Control

-Advanced control mechanisms are being developed for:
+Advanced control mechanisms are emerging for:

 - Fine-grained emotion control